 However, there is an incredible stigma around mental health in law that even symptoms of PTSD are often ignored.
 Criminal lawyers are especially prone to this devastating condition, and many lawyers simply fail to seek the help they need.

 Vicarious trauma is an indirect experience of trauma and distress.
 This type of trauma is more common than most people think.
-I remember how emotionally invested I came to be in some of my clients’ cases and lives.
+I remember how emotionally invested I came to be in some of my client’s cases and lives.
 What affected them, affected me.
 It is impossible to be 100% detached from 100% of cases, lawyers are not robots, after all.
 Additionally, research from Maguire and Bryce’s shows that vicarious trauma greatly contributes to disrupting beliefs about trust, intimacy, control, safety, and esteem

 Let’s Make it Better!
 Optimising Personal Wellness of Lawyers

-On the upside, more and more firms and organisations are addressing the toll that legal practice has on practicing lawyers.
+On the upside, more and more firms and organisations are addressing the toll that legal practice has on practising lawyers.
 Management is beginning to recognize that these interventions need to happen on the institutional scale to address the root causes of these disorders, such as a competitive, draining, and toxic work culture.

-Thankfully, organisations such as the American Bar Association (ABA) have been actively working dismantle the stigma, especially related to mental health.
+Thankfully, organisations such as the American Bar Association (ABA) have been actively working to dismantle the stigma, especially related to mental health.
 The ABA provides useful resources, which tend to mirror the strategies found in the corporate wellness section of my blog.

 A healthier lawyer is a better lawyer.
-This is something many young lawyers neglect when they first start practicing.
+This is something many young lawyers neglect when they first start practising.
 By developing healthy habits early on, the goal is to put lawyers in a better position to optimise their health and improve their performance.

 There are solutions to help you keep doing the extraordinary work you do as a lawyer while looking after your health.
-With the right method and blueprint, you can have it all – the thriving career in law and outstanding health.
+With the right method and blueprint, you can have it all – a thriving career in law and outstanding health.